 Now carry forward this pattern and identify the turn that is being taken.
-What is the difference between this pattern and the pattern given above?
+What is the difference between this pattern and the pattern given right above it?

 Look at this pattern

 Here the leave is repeatedly making less than $\frac{1}{4}$ turn.